keyilan/ailot/README.md

 The goal of the Ailot dictionary project is to provide a free and easy to use tool to allow linguists and community members to create mobile phone dictionaries for under-served languages.
 The project is being deleveloper with React Native to provide cross-platform compatibility.

+Currently we are testing two verisons of the app, one for [Tai Ahom](https://en.wikipedia.org/wiki/Ahom_language) and one for [Tai Phake](https://en.wikipedia.org/wiki/Tai_Phake_language).
+Afterfurther testing of the app itself and the [Toolbox converter](https://github.com/phonemica/ailot_converter), we will start testing with other languages.
+Since each language variety has its own unique set of demands, it's worth testing over a wide range to work out what problems may come up.

 ## Screenshots

 ![](http://phonemica.net/github/ailot_screen.jpg)